A Cup Of Tea

 I wondered through the open doorway over to the large cupboard-under-the-stars and pulled out the broom and some newspaper, my own smile melting off my features as I set about cleaning up the remains of my favourite china cup.
 God-dammit I missed the bloody thing already.

-'I'll get you another, Michel' Aaron was leaning in the doorway of the kitchen once more, hands stuffed into the large front pouch of his apron.
+'I'll get you another, Michael' Aaron was leaning in the doorway of the kitchen once more, hands stuffed into the large front pouch of his apron.

 'Cause I'm saving all my care for you, silly.'